 Additionally, a ¾” anchor rod is set within the pier to facilitate mounting of the rim beam (for uplift and lateral loads).
 At this point, we typically perform an as-built survey to verify that the locations and heights are correct.
 Heights are very important, as we want to maximize our freeboard height but not risk exceeding municipal height requirements.
 Additional precautions are needed (special concrete additives and often temporary insulation) for cold weather forming.

 Finally, the forms are all taken out and any interior walls are formed / poured.
 This allows the abutting grades to be retained and facilitate slab installation.
 The vertical anchor rod is visible in the picture above.
 This was a particularly “short” section of piers (which is atypical).

 From here, the framer generally starts his or her work.
-Usually the Rim Beam is installed and anchored in, and the upper walls / floor / frame are installed.
+Usually the Rim Beam is installed and anchored in, and the upper walls / floor / frame are installed, there are several ways how professional warehouse flooring can help you during your construction projects.
 Breakaway walls are installed from the top of the slab to the bottom of the rim, with flood vents installed in the direction of flow.